Florida TMJ Physical Therapy

 Provider Credentials & Background

 Dr. Evelyn Mora, PT, DPT, Cert.
-DN is the founder and owner of Florida TMJ Physical Therapy Center and Healers of Motion Physical Therapy.
-She specializes in the evaluation and treatment of temporomandibular joint disorders, jaw pain, and craniofacial dysfunction.
+DN is the founder and owner of Florida TMJ Physical Therapy Center and Healers of Motion Physical Therapy, specializing in the evaluation and treatment of TMJ disorders, jaw pain, and temporomandibular joint dysfunction.
+She earned her Doctor of Physical Therapy (DPT) degree from Shenandoah University in Virginia in 2015 and also holds a Master's degree in Physical Therapy from Universidad del Valle in Colombia, reflecting a strong international academic foundation.

-With over a decade of clinical experience, including seven years at Memorial Hospital West in Pembroke Pines, she developed specialized expertise in TMJ rehabilitation, craniofacial pain, and lymphedema management.
+With over 10 years of clinical experience, Dr. Mora brings advanced expertise to her practice, including seven years at Memorial Hospital West in Pembroke Pines, Florida.
+During her hospital-based career, she developed specialized clinical expertise in TMJ and TMD treatment, craniofacial and orofacial pain, and lymphedema management for head and neck cancer and breast cancer conditions.

-She completed advanced training in temporomandibular disorders under recognized specialists Steven Kraus and Michael Karegeannes and is certified in Dry Needling through the American Academy of Manipulative Therapy (AAMT).
+Dr. Mora has completed advanced and specialized training in temporomandibular joint disorders (TMD) and orofacial pain under internationally recognized leaders, including Steven Kraus and Michael Karegeannes.
+She is certified in Dry Needling through the American Academy of Manipulative Therapy (AAMT) and certified in the Leduc Method of Manual Lymphatic Drainage, allowing her to provide comprehensive, evidence-based, and non-invasive care.

 Certifications & Training

-Doctor of Physical Therapy Certified Dry Needling (AAMT) Manual Lymphatic Drainage TMJ/TMD Specialized Training Orofacial Pain Training
+Doctor of Physical Therapy (DPT) Certified in Dry Needling (AAMT) Leduc Method Manual Lymphatic Drainage TMJ/TMD Specialized Training Orofacial Pain Training

 Dr Evelyn Mora